 Sensory Fibromyalgia Symptoms

-The senses are affected by fibromyalgia.
-One hypothesis is that the body gets stuck in a state of central sensitization which is what causes much of the pain.
+Fibromyalgia affects the senses.
+One hypothesis is that the body is in a constant state of central sensitization which is what causes much of the pain.
 As a result, the patient experiences an increased sensitivity to pain.
 A gentle touch may be unbearable.
 But this is not the only way the senses are affected.
 Other symptoms include:

 - Sensitivity to temperatures